 In the simplest case, you can run your mesh with a control plane on a single cluster.

 Multicluster deployments can also share control plane instances.
-In this case, the control plane instances can reside in one or more clusters.
+In this case, the control plane instances can reside in one or more primary clusters, or in a cloud vendor’s managed control plane.

 For high availability, you should deploy a control plane across multiple clusters, zones, or regions.